AngelaElenchevska/Harvard_CS50_Data_Project/README.md

-# Publicly Traded Companies Data Analysis Project
+# Analysis of the World's Most Valuable Companies

 This project is part of my final project for the CS50 course and involves data analysis of publicly traded companies with the greatest market capitalization from 2006 to 2023.
 The analysis was performed using a Jupyter Notebook in Google Colab, and the dataset is sourced from Kaggle.